ninbura/pokemon-on-the-analogue-pocket/readme.md

 ### Game Boy Color
 - #### [EZ-Flash Junior](https://www.amazon.com/EZ-Flash-EZ-FlashJr-Original-EverDrive/dp/B08379XZWY/ref=sr_1_1?crid=27VHV05U1YVS0&keywords=ez-flash+jr&qid=1700286287&sprefix=ez-flash+jr%2Caps%2C124&sr=8-1)
     - **!!! important !!!**
-        - an unlisted / hard to find [firmware](https://www.ezflash.cn/zip/ezjunior-fw5-0918.zip) is currently required for the junior to function with an Analogue pocket
+        - an unlisted / hard to find [firmware](https://www.ezflash.cn/zip/ezJunior-fw5-0918.zip) is currently required for the Junior to function with an Analogue pocket
-        - this unlisted firmware will cause your junior to brick / die if you're not using a [fast enough micro SD card](https://www.amazon.com/Sandisk-MicroSDHC-V30-32GB-Extreme/dp/B01LRW8FWY/ref=sr_1_13?crid=387E7GIAA8IBU&keywords=extreme+pro+micro+SD+card&qid=1700288123&sprefix=extreme+pro+mi%2Caps%2C130&sr=8-13)
+        - this unlisted firmware will cause your Junior to brick / die if you're not using a [fast enough micro SD card](https://www.amazon.com/Sandisk-MicroSDHC-V30-32GB-Extreme/dp/B01LRW8FWY/ref=sr_1_13?crid=387E7GIAA8IBU&keywords=extreme+pro+micro+SD+card&qid=1700288123&sprefix=extreme+pro+mi%2Caps%2C130&sr=8-13)
     - 3x cheaper than the EverDrive GB X7, albiet wtih an inferior physical build quality.
     - while time isn't recalculated after loading a save state, the in-game clock can be reset by manipulating the cart's internal clock
         1. set the internal clock 2 years ahead
         2. launch your game
-        3. return the junior's menu by pressing the button in the cart (press on front), or by resetting the cartrige via the anlogue pocket's menu.
+        3. return the Junior's menu by pressing the button in the cart (press on front), or by resetting the cartrige via the anlogue pocket's menu.
         4. re-sync the internal clock with real time
         5. launch your game
         6. follow the in-game prompts to re-set your in-game clock
     - incompatible with N64 Game Pak, and thus Pokémon Stadium.
 - #### [EverDrive GB X7](https://www.amazon.com/EverDrive-GB-X7-Game-Boy/dp/B07JZG3452/ref=sr_1_1?crid=1L2H6CSD8PIKM&keywords=EverDrive+GB+X7&qid=1700286142&sprefix=EverDrive+GB+%2Caps%2C138&sr=8-1)
     - 3x more expensive than the EZ-Flash Junior, albeit with a superior physical build quality.
-    - For whatever reason, the method mentioned above for resetting the in-game time via the EZ-Flash Junior, is not possible via the EverDrive GB X7. there is no method of re-syncing in-game time with real time outside of external software, rom hacks, or in-game exploits. you could technically use your giant brain to constantly adjust the cart's internal clock, to offset for in-game time. but it's not tenable, as it would have to be accounted for *per game*.
+    - For whatever reason, the method mentioned above for resetting the in-game time via the EZ-Flash Junior, is not possible via the EverDrive GB X7.
+There is no method of re-syncing in-game time with real time outside of external software, rom hacks, or in-game exploits.
     - incompatible with N64 Game Pak, and thus Pokémon Stadium.
 - #### [BennVenn MBC3000](https://BennVenn.myshopify.com/products/MBC3000-rtc-GBc-cart-v5) (**for use with the N64 Game Pak**)
     - Requires [BennVenn's Joey Jr](https://BennVenn.myshopify.com/products/usb-GB-c-cart-dumper-the-joey-jr), or something comparable, to flash games to the cartridge.